 What is a Colonoscopy?

-A Specialist Anaesthetist will administer gentle sedation to ensure your comfort during your procedure whilst lying on your left side.
-Our gastroenterologists will then gently traverse the colonoscope around your colon.
+Our Specialist Anaesthetists will administer a light sedation to ensure your comfort during your colonoscopy whilst lying on your left side.
+Our Gastroenterologists will then gently traverse the colonoscope around your colon.

-The team will advise you prior about the diet required for colonoscopy used to clean the bowel thus allowing us to see the lining of your large intestine in detail.
+Our nursing team will advise about the diet required prior to your colonoscopy.
+Bowel preparation drinks are used to clean the colon thus allowing us to see the lining of your large intestine in detail.

 All of our patients attending for a colonoscopy are advised to see our Pre-admission endoscopy nurses 1 week before your test to receive a tailored bowel prep.
 Prior to your procedure, your usual medications may need to be adjusted by our specialist endoscopy nurses and doctors.
 We will also assess your specific medical conditions prior to you commencing your preparation.

 Alternatively, we can email you the instructions and arrange a time to discuss your prep with you by phone.

 Patients typically tolerate a colonoscopy very well.
 Our anaesthetist will give you a light anaesthetic prior to the procedure via a small needle in your vein which will make you sleepy and comfortable.

 Most patients do not feel anything.
 You should remember little or nothing of the procedure.